fplard/teaching_resources/README.md

 ## To be done:
-- add sections link in index "by hand"
-- search bar does not work
 - update read me to contribute & formulaire to fill /template
 - update general organization of folders (cf Stephane mail but what other think?)
 - update/standardize presentation of articles and others